beryxz/unifi-webex-dl/README.md

 When you pull new updates, remember to update project dependencies using `npm ci`.

 If a recording gives you an error, verify on Webex that it can actually be opened before opening an issue.
 Recordings could be disabled by the course organizer.

+If a recording doesn't seem to have the audio while reproducing it with the Windows Media Player, it's a known issue.
+Try with a different player and it should work.

 If you get a `429 Error`, it means that Webex received too many requests.
 In this case, you should wait sometime before trying again.